agrobbin/spritely/README.md

 See the [list of releases](https://github.com/agrobbin/spritely/releases) for changes in each version.

-## Is this production-ready?

-Absolutely not.
-The only reason that I've released it so early is because I wanted to snag the spritely gem name on RubyGems.
-I will bump the version number to 0.1.0 when I am confident it can be used in production environments.

 ## Why should I use this?

 I created Spritely because of issues when attempting to use Compass' spriting.
 All I wanted was to have something pull in a bunch of images, and keep track of where each image is located in the sprite.
 Compass does a lot of great stuff, but issues when upgrading Rails to new versions (particularly 4.0 and then 4.1) kept driving me nuts, so I decided to take a shot at a small, very lightweight gem that does the minimal amount possible to sprite images for me.
 Spritely is that lightweight gem!